-- (a) DEMAND AND CERTIFICATE OF DEPOSITS The Company has demand and certificate of deposits in financial institutions that are insured by the Federal Deposit Insurance Corporation up to \$100,000.
-At December 31, 2007, the demand and certificate deposit bank balance was \$472,763, plus accrued interest of \$1,985.
+- (a) DEMAND AND CERTIFICATE OF DEPOSITS The Company has demand and certificate of deposits in financial institutions that are insured up to the Federal Deposit Insurance Corporation limits.
+The demand and certificate deposit bank balances were \$279,832 and \$472,763 at December 31, 2008 and 2007, respectively.
 The Company has no policy of requiring collateral or other security to support its deposits. - (b) ACCOUNTS RECEIVABLE The Company's accounts receivable consist of amounts due primarily from food and pharmaceutical companies located primarily in the United States and the United Kingdom.
+Three customers accounted for 77% of the accounts receivable balance at December 31, 2008.
 Two customers accounted for 82% of the accounts receivable balance at December 31, 2007.
-The Company has no policy requiring collateral or other security to support its accounts receivable.

-(c) INVESTMENT WITH RELATED PARTY - The Company has an oral agreement for investment services with a nonprofit organization.
+The Company has no policy requiring collateral or other security to support its accounts receivable. - (c) INVESTMENT WITH RELATED PARTY The Company has an oral agreement for investment services with a nonprofit organization.
 The Company's president is also the president of the nonprofit organization.
 The funds are invested by the nonprofit in a money market account.
 The Company earns a proportional share of the interest earned in the account.
 The Company has no policy of requiring collateral or other security to support this amount.

 CTD HOLDINGS, INC.

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-DECEMBER 31, 2007 AND 2006
+DECEMBER 31, 2008 AND 2007